benjamindehli/overtonium/README.md

 The risk in replacing a label with one of these is a reading the display has no way to draw: a label renders anything, a segment display quietly shows an unlit digit instead.
 So the test generates every reading the two readouts can produce across both their ranges and asserts that each character has a form.

-The noise channel's level now reads too.
-It had the display and never a reading, so it was the one strip with nothing under its fader.
+The noise channel's level reads the same way.

 ### Lamps on the rules